ntmoore/ntmoore.github.io/broken_things/oven_control_panel.md

 Backstory: 10 year old oven control panel stopped responding to the "up/down" buttons on the control panel.
 Kind-of a drag, because the timer, oven temperature, clock etc all need the up/down buttons be useful.
 We baked things at 350F for a week, and then my 12yo son told me that we should fix it.

 The control panel circuit board was behind two screws and a piece of sheet metal on the back of the stove.
 One of the plastic fingers that pushes the button switches on the circuit board had broken.
 5-minute epoxy seemed to be a good enough fix.

+Update 2026-01-12, the epoxy failed and we're back to 350F or below.

 ![The front of the gas oven, control panel removed.](./Oven_circuit_board/front.jpg)